pentamassiv/keyboard/packaging/README.md

 # Packaging for Arch
 There are two packaging options for you to get Fingerboard.
-You can use a package that [build it from source](src) or you can just install the [compiled binaries](bin).
+You can use a package that [builds it from source](src) or you can just install the [compiled binaries](bin).
 If you don't know what this means, you want the compiled binaries.
 To get the PKGBUILD, run
 ```bash
 wget https://raw.githubusercontent.com/grelltrier/keyboard/master/packaging/bin/PKGBUILD